Honors Program

 Attendance is required for the following events, which give students a chance to get to know their fellow Honors colleagues:

-• Season Opener: an informal gathering providing students an opportunity to meet their fellow Honors cohort.
+- Season Opener: an informal gathering providing students an opportunity to meet their fellow Honors cohort.
+The day will also include a chamber ensemble reading session.

 Applicant Requirements

-Lesson Requirement: Merit program students must be enrolled in weekly 60-minute private lessons with a teacher at Levine.
+Lesson Requirement: Honors Program students must be enrolled in weekly 60-minute private lessons with a teacher at Levine.

 Yearly Audition: Students must audition each year for the Honors and Rising Stars Programs.
 Participation in the program for one year does not guarantee a place for the upcoming year.
 Students will not be admitted into the program without an audition and completed application.
 View video audition requirements and guidelines.